ysyBrenda/EMDerived-SelfDistill-GeochemAnomaly/README.md

-# Self-distillated Transformer
+# Transformer Self-Distillation

-This is a PyTorch implementation of the Self-distillated Transformer model for geochemical anomaly detection.
+This is a PyTorch implementation of the "Transformer Self-Distillation: A Robust Unsupervised Framework for Geochemical Anomaly Recognition".

 ## Hardware requirements
 - two Nvidia RTX 3080Ti GPUs or higher